Rent deposits: how to choose the right one for you!

 Rental guarantee insurance

 Strictly subject to the agreement of the landlord, this option consists in obtaining a guarantee from an insurance company.
-The tenant takes out an insurance policy, and in the event of non-payment of the rent or damage to the property the insurance company compensates the landlord directly, up to the sum insured.
+As the tenant you take out an insurance policy, and in the event of non-payment of the rent or damage to the property the insurance company compensates the landlord directly, up to the sum insured.

 If you are unable to finance the deposit, you can apply for financial assistance from the Housing Support department at the Ministry for Housing.